The Meaning of Mariah Carey: Critical response

 The book received positive reception from critics, general audiences, and Carey's fans alike.
-Based on 11 reviews, aggregation website Book Marks reported a "rave" response to the memoir.
 Numerous publications listed The Meaning of Mariah Carey in their rankings of the best music books or celebrity memoirs of 2020, including The Atlantic, the Financial Times, The Globe and Mail, The Guardian, the Irish Independent, NME, Pitchfork, Rolling Stone/Kirkus Reviews, The San Diego Union-Tribune, The Times, and Variety.